-A tailored education and training suite to support palliative care service delivery for Aboriginal and Torres Strait Islander peoples who are returning to spirit.
+A tailored education and training suite to support culturally safe palliative care service delivery for Aboriginal and Torres Strait Islander peoples who are returning to spirit.

 Who is involved?